 Here are some examples of what that can look like:

 - Connect the student to the broader Deaf community.
-This can happen by attending community events or if not possible (as in many rural areas) use video and web resources to let students see there is a Deaf world that they can be a part of.
+This can happen by attending community events or, if not possible (as in many rural areas), use video and web resources to let students see there is a Deaf world that they can be a part of.
 One interpreter in rural Alaska connected students via video and email with students at the Deaf school in Texas.

 - Enact roles based on the needs of students.
 At times, we may need to be tutors or teachers or social guides.
 One interpreter I know has frequently taken on the task of teaching deaf students how to play games because they weren’t getting those skills any other way.
 In the shadow of invisibility, we might lament that teachers aren’t doing this and watch the students fail.
-As an agent of change, we can step forward and support the students in getting the requisite skills for success.
+As an agent of change, we can step forward and support the students in acquiring the requisite skills for success.

 - Facilitate sign language instruction for peers.
 Deaf kids need the chance to talk directly to their peers.
 We don’t necessarily have to be the teacher, but we can’t ignore the need.
 If you’re interested in a resource on this topic, you can check out this free curriculum.

 - Take responsibility for literacy.
 Educational interpreters need to understand the ways to foster language development in both ASL and English.
 This means intentionally being a language model through direct communication when appropriate.
 It also means understanding the importance of fingerspelling in building English literacy.